Dutch on course again in wheelchair tennis at Paralympics

 The Dutch won their first gold on Wednesday in Quad Doubles as Sam Schroder and Niels Vink defeated the Australian pair of Dylan Alcott and Heath Davidson.

-On Friday, they picked up two bronze medals and were in the women’s singles gold-medal final with Diede de Groot facing Yui Kamiji of Japan.
+They picked up a second on Friday in women’s singles when Diede de Groot defeated Yui Kamiji of Japan, 6-3, 7-6 (1).

-Earlier on Friday in men’s doubles, the French pair of Stephane Houdet and Nicolas Peifer defeated Britain’s Alfie Hewett and Gordon Reid 7-5, 0-6, 7-6 (3).
+Also on Friday in men’s doubles, the French pair of Stephane Houdet and Nicolas Peifer defeated Britain’s Alfie Hewett and Gordon Reid 7-5, 0-6, 7-6 (3).

 In the final day of wheelchair tennis on Saturday, the Netherlands have finalists in all three gold-medal matches.